shirne/shirne_dialog/README.md

 MyDialog.of(context).snack('tip');
 ```

-Or
+Or initialize and use
 ```
-// initialize in mainApp's first page MyDialog.initialize(context,MyDialogSetting());

-// Or use Mydialog.navigatorKey with MaterialApp
+// Use Mydialog.navigatorKey with MaterialApp Or CupertinoApp MaterialApp(
- MaterialApp(
     //...
     navigatorKey: MyDialog.navigatorKey,
     //...
 );

+// Or initialize before use [do not recommand] MyDialog.initialize(context,MyDialogSetting());

 // call in anywhere
 MyDialog.confirm('aaa');